 # Remember

-> Store data in Cognee's permanent graph or session memory
+> Store data in Cognee as permanent graph memory or session memory.

 ## What is the remember operation